 a.
 Assess the state of organic fruit production in the South;

 b.
-Conduct focus groups in each state that identify interests, obstacles and management issues in organic production, marketing and information needs;
+Develop focus groups in each state that identify interest, obstacles and management issues in organic production and organic information needs;

 c.
-Develop innovative partnerships of research, extension, industry, fruit growers and local farmers’ markets;
+Develop innovative partnerships of research, extension, industry, tree fruit growers and local farmers' markets;

 d.
 Develop an organic fruit research initiative to investigate and develop new organic management techniques.

-2) Develop research proposals based upon research priorities determined in Objective 1 and submit to appropriate agencies and foundations, in order to develop an Organic Crop Management Plan to support and develop organic fruit production systems in the Southern Region
+2) Develop full research proposals based upon research priorities determined in Objective 1 and submit to appropriate agencies and foundations, in order to develop an Organic Crop Management Plan to support and develop organic fruit production systems in the Southern Region.